curtischong/e3j_v2/README.md

 - make sure you normalize the vectors before you calculate the spherical harmonics coefficients to get the irreps

+### TODO:
-TODO: rename features to num channels
+- rename features to num channels
     - since features may be confused with the irreps array
+- make jax compilation work
+- support equivariant activation functions
+- maybe add a channel for the length of 3D features (in addition to getting the L1 tensors for 3D features?)